Jokelab/Assertive.Docs/index.md

 ---

 # Assertive Script
 Welcome to the home of the documentation for the Assertive Script: a domain specific language (DSL) that targets HTTP request testing.
-Assertive Script allows you to create test cases by *asserting* properties of a response.
+Assertive Script allows you to create functional test cases by *asserting* properties of a response.
+It also measures response times out of the box, making it a great tool for performance tests.

 ## Code says > 1000 words
 <a href="assets/img/example.jpeg" target="_blank">